hharryyf/Taste-of-research-2020/README.md

 update 1/1/2021:
 Implement a brute force version of the pure literal elimination and it can be seen that the number of iterations was reduced to 1/5.

+update 3/1/2021:
+Attempt the mobility initialization i.e. (2, 1) or (1, 2) instead of (1, 1).
+The number of iterations was halved, upload result_PNS.csv.